douglascayers/sfdc-convert-attachments-to-chatter-files/README.md

 `Database.executeBatch( new ConvertAttachmentsToFilesBatchable(), 100 );`
 `Database.executeBatch( new ConvertNotesToContentNotesBatchable(), 100 );`

-If you run into governor limits, you may need to reduce the batch size from 200.
+If you run into governor limits, you may need to reduce the batch size.

 Background